reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 18. where -- OK

 19. list -- problem in definition of rappend and rcons, which causes problems reading following module.
-Try skipping this module.
+Skip this module for now.

 20. array -- renamed listp to listp!*.
 Now OK

-21. switch -- calling switch leads to Args out of range: "!", 1.
-I suspect a problem with explode and/or compress, which might also explain the problem in module list.
+21. switch -- OK
 22. io -- OK
 23. inter -- OK
 [end of file rlisp.red]